 You can earn up to £7,500 a year tax-free by renting out a furnished room in your home, under the Government’s Rent a Room Scheme.
 That amounts to £625 a month, which is a substantial amount that could be put towards bills or overall income.

 The Rent a Room Scheme can be a good option, provided you’re happy to share your home with someone, and the compromises this involves.
 You don’t even need to own your home to qualify for the scheme, but you’ll need your landlord’s permission to sublet a room if you’re renting.
-You can find out more about the Rent a Room Scheme here and read our article to find out about other ways your home could work for you in our article Five ways your home could make you money.
+You can find out more about the Rent a Room Scheme in our guide Renting out a room – What you need to know and read our article to find out about other ways your home could work for you in our article Five ways your home could make you money.